BiAPoL/blog/docs/johannes_mueller/qtdesigner_and_magicgui/Readme.md

             self.viewer.layers['result of threshold'].data = binary_image
 ```

 The result is a widget that will threshold the selected image layer when the slider is moved.
-You can find the entire code for this example [here](./example/).
+You can find the entire code for this example [here](https://github.com/jo-mueller/blog/tree/designer-and-magicgui/docs/johannes_mueller/qtdesigner_and_magicgui/example).

 ![](imgs/14_threshold_widget.gif)

+* Note: While data attributes of the magicgui widget can can be accessed by `self.image_layer_select.value`, the value of many Qt widgets (e.g., sliders, checkboxes, spinboxes, etc) are typically accessed by `self.widget_name.value()`.
+This is a bit confusing, but it is what it is.

 ## Conclusion

 What we did in the previous example was, in essence, an implementation of a simple thresholding widget.
 It is obvious that such simple tasks are much better done by simply using [magicgui](https://pyapp-kit.github.io/magicgui/) to save ourselves working with Qt code to begin with.
-Using the combination of the Qt Designer and magicgui becomes a lot more useful when we want to create more complex widgets with many buttons. the following two criteria are indications that you may want to use the combination of the Qt Designer and magicgui:
+Using the combination of the Qt Designer and magicgui becomes a lot more useful when we want to create more complex widgets with many buttons.
+The following two criteria are indications that you may want to use the combination of the Qt Designer and magicgui:

 - There should be feedback to the GUI; e.g., the GUI should change when a button is pressed.
 This could be the case when a result is calculated and the GUI should display the result.
 - You need access to the same Python object from different functions.
 This could be the case when you control a remote device - let's call it `Microscope` - through a Qt widget.
 In this case, the `Microscope` class can be part of the the Qt object's namespace (e.g., `self.microscope = Microscope()`).
 You can then access the `Microscope` object from any function in the widget, e.g., when a button is pressed.